Swapan Dasgupta

 Swapan Dasgupta (born 3 October 1955) is an Indian journalist and politician.
-He is influential within the Indian right wing, writing columns for leading English dailies espousing Hindu nationalism.
-He is a nominated member of the Rajya Sabha.
+He is influential within the Indian right-wing, writing columns for leading English dailies espousing Hindu nationalism.
+He was a nominated member of the Rajya Sabha.
 In 2015, Dasgupta was conferred with the Padma Bhushan for his contribution to literature and education.

 Early life and education

 Dasgupta was born into a Bengali Baidya family on 3 October 1955 in Calcutta, West Bengal.
-He received his schooling from St. Paul's School and La Martiniere Calcutta before graduating from St. Stephen's College in 1975.
+He received his schooling from St. Paul's School and La Martiniere Calcutta before graduating from St. Stephen's College in 1975, and was awarded the prestigious Inlaks scholarship.
 He earned his MA and Ph.D. from the School of Oriental and African Studies and returned to India briefly in 1979 to take up a management position at Calcutta Chemical Company, a family.

 However, within a year, Dasgupta returned to the United Kingdom as a Junior Research Fellow at Nuffield College, Oxford, where he taught and researched South Asian Politics.
 During this time, an excerpt from his thesis concerning the intersectionality of local politics in the Midnapur district was published in one of the Subaltern Studies volumes.

 Career

 Dasgupta has served in editorial positions over several English dailies in India including The Indian Express, The Times of India, The Statesman, India Today et cetera.
 He is a frequent guest on news channels in English-language debates on Indian politics and international affairs.

 In February 2015, Swapan Dasgupta was appointed on the Board of Directors of Larsen and Toubro as a nominee of the Unit Trust of India.
 He stepped down from Directorship of Larsen and Toubro upon being appointed to the Rajya Sabha.

 In 2019, he published Awakening Bharat Mata: The Political Beliefs of the Indian Right.

-Dasgupta was conferred Honorary Visiting Professorship at Center for Media Studies (CMS) at Jawaharlal Nehru University (JNU) in recognition to his excellent expertise on journalism and media.
+He was conferred Honorary Visiting Professorship at Center for Media Studies (CMS) at Jawaharlal Nehru University (JNU) in recognition to his excellent expertise on journalism and media.

+Dasgupta led the first edition of the Delhi University Literature Festival as its festival director alongside Sanjeev Sanyal as the festival patron in March 2023.

 Politics

 Dasgupta started as a Trotskite during college but became a Thatcherite in England; since then, he has self-identified with centre-right politics.
 Dasgupta has been active in national politics since the early 90s as a member of the Bharatiya Janata Party (BJP); he believed in the potential of the Mandal Commission recommendations and the Ram Rath Yatra to forge a common Hindu identity.

 Mushirul Hasan, writing in 1997, held him the chief spokesperson of BJP in the English language press.
 In the early 2000s, Dasgupta blogged:

-Throughout these years, Dasgupta emphasized the value of English in reaching out to the elites — who were allegedly mass-committed to the left-liberal cause — and winning them over towards hindutva; he was one of the most fierce critics of the pro-vernacular policies followed by the communist government of West Bengal.
+Throughout these years, Dasgupta emphasized the value of English in reaching out to the elites — who were allegedly mass-committed to the left-liberal cause — and winning them over towards Hindutva; he was one of the most fierce critics of the pro-vernacular policies followed by the communist government of West Bengal.